cmap/psp/README.md

       (psp_env) /Users/lev/code/proteomics-signature-pipeline $
       ```

   7. We will now run a script to make our environment aware of the contents of the PSP repository that we cloned.
-Make sure you are in the directory where you cloned your repository (e.g. `/Users/lev/code/proteomics-signature-pipeline`), and then type:
+Move to the top directory of your cloned repository (e.g. `/Users/lev/code/proteomics-signature-pipeline`), and then type:

       ```
       python setup_psp.py develop